andrazvrecko/nQueens/README.md

 # N Queens
-Problem solved with Hill climbing, simulated annealing and local beam search Algorithms.
+Problem solved with Hill Climbing, Simulated Annealing and Local Beam Search Algorithms.

-Set size of the field, parameters and start the algorithm.
+Set size of the field, parameters and start the selected Algorithm.